How to Get Rid of Thrips on Roses, Citrus & More

 - Helps most when it can establish itself in the garden over time.

-Step 4: Well-timed sprays
+Step 4: Well-Timed Sprays

 Thrips spend most of their time tucked inside buds and deep in blooms.
 That means a quick spray over the outside of the plant often does not reach them.